 You could use the 60,000 points for a night at the Ritz-Carlton in places such as Los Angeles, Miami, Maui, New York City, San Francisco, and Washington, D.C.

 Ritz-Carlton also recently changed their award program.
 But while some hotels became more expensive, you can still get a 5th night free after 4 nights!

-You can transfer Chase Ultimate Rewards points to partner airlines, hotels, and Amtrak.
+You can transfer Chase Ultimate Rewards points to partner airlines and hotels.
 Transfers are always 1:1 and there are no transfer fees.